ti/objectbind/README.md

 # objectbind

-Object-files mapping,  dynamic bind files, directory, etcd or other file-like backend to golang object
+Object->files mapping,  dynamic bind files, directory, etcd or other file-like backend to golang object

 ### Simple Interface to Use